kenuiuc/sun-resumes/sun_resume.md

 - Built APIs to retrieve data from MySQL databases.

 ## [SUPER IMPORTANT TODO:] Awards and Publications
--  The First Prize of Asia and Pacific Mathematical Contest in Modeling
+-  Award: The First Prize of Asia and Pacific Mathematical Contest in Modeling
--  A traffic flow detection system based on YOLOv5-IEEE conference
+-  Publication: A traffic flow detection system based on YOLOv5

 ## Personal Projects